Failing septic systems a cause for concern

 County health departments regulate where septic systems can be installed, but the regulations end there for much of the state.
 Only 11 of Michigan’s 83 counties have gone beyond existing state regulations and enacted programs designed to detect failed septic systems and force repairs.

-This is an issue because 45% of Michigan residents rely on groundwater aquifers for their drinking water (MDEGLE, 2018).
+This is an issue because 45% of Michigan residents rely on groundwater aquifers for their drinking water (EGLE, 2018).
 In addition, the sewage makes it to our beaches and other bodies of water where it makes it dangerous for people to swim due to the elevated E. Coli levels.

 Our water is a shared resource.
 What one person does on their property, impacts the water quality for all the surrounding neighbors.
 We have a shared responsibility to maintain our septic systems for the health of Michigan’s residents.